Jim Carrey Creates New Cartoon That Looks Like Donald Trump And Stormy Daniels Having Sex

 — Jim Carrey (@JimCarrey) March 17, 2018

-Carrey’s political artwork has not been limited to people who currently work in The White House.
-He has also drawn a cartoon of Facebook’s CEO, Mark Zuckerberg and captioned it with a 2004 quote from Zuckerberg when he said, ” They trust me, dumb f*cks!”
+Carrey’s political artwork has not been limited to people who currently work in the White House.
+He has also drawn a cartoon of Facebook’s CEO, Mark Zuckerberg, and captioned it with a 2004 quote from Zuckerberg when he said, ” They trust me, dumb f*cks!”
 As Newsweek notes, this was apparently a response to the Cambridge Analytica scandal which implicates Facebook in the unauthorized use of millions of users’ info by a company reportedly connected to the Trump presidential campaign.

 If “a picture is worth a thousand words,” how many words is this worth?????#60minutes #pleasedenyit #basta pic.twitter.com/eCkU0JBZaR